 - Stiftung Preussischer Kulturbesitz, Germany

-Note: Throughout the project, three partners left the consortium including Stichting Nederland Kennisland, The Netherlands (February 2019), Athena Research and Innovation Center in Information Communication and Knowledge Technologies, Greece (September 2020) and James Lovegrove SPRL, Belgium (September 2020), INESC-ID, Instituto de Engenharia de Sistemas e Computadores - Investigação e Desenvolvimento em Lisboa, Portugal (September 2021), and Deutsche Nationalbibliothek, Germany (September 2021).
+Note: Throughout the project, five partners left the consortium including Stichting Nederland Kennisland, The Netherlands (February 2019), Athena Research and Innovation Center in Information Communication and Knowledge Technologies, Greece (September 2020), James Lovegrove SPRL, Belgium (September 2020), INESC-ID, Instituto de Engenharia de Sistemas e Computadores - Investigação e Desenvolvimento em Lisboa, Portugal (September 2021), and Deutsche Nationalbibliothek, Germany (September 2021).